 Geography is valued by universities as an A Level choice as Geographers have had the chance to develop a wide range of skills throughout their course.
 If you choose to continue your Geography studies at university, Geography graduates have one of the highest rates of graduate employment (RGS).
+Furthermore, The Russell Group report (PDF) names Geography as one of the eight facilitating subjects.
+A facilitating subject is a subject most likely to be required or preferred for entry to degree courses and choosing facilitating subjects will keep more options open to you at university.
 The broad skills base also means that Geography is looked favourably upon by employers.

 ‘Geographers enter a very wide range of career areas and put simply there is no such thing as a geography job, there are jobs that geographers do.
 Studying geography provides you with valuable skills and a firm base for life-long learning.’